 Minimizes Pressure Ulcers

-This figure gauges the percent of long-term care residents which are suffering from new or worsened pressure ulcers or bed sores.
-We consider this statistic when determining both nursing and long-term care grades.
+This figure indicates the percentage of long-term stay patients that have new or worsened pressure ulcers .
+We use this statistic in calculating both nursing and long-term care grades.

 Minimizes Serious Falls